Our Privacy Notice: How Hodge uses your personal information

 - To keep your data safe and private.

-- To not sell your data to any third parties.
+- To not sell your data to any third parties unless required as part of the service we offer to you.

 - To give you ways to manage and review your marketing choices at any time.

-- To not send your data outside of the European Economic Area unless we have your permission.
+- To not send your data outside of the UK or the European Economic Area without adequate safeguards in place.

 - To protect any data we hold about children.